benshimonz/V1/README.md

 **Syntax**

-Any pattern is written from left to right.
-It starts with (a small black diamond), continues with a (yellow, blue or red rectangle), and continues with zero or more ((black arrow, black line, or red line) followed by a (yellow, blue, or red rectangle)).
+Patterns are written from left to right.
+Each pattern starts with (a small black diamond), continues with a (yellow, blue or red rectangle), and continues with zero or more ( (black arrow, black line, or red line) followed by a (yellow, blue, or red rectangle) ).

 **Semantics**

 Yellow, blue and red rectangles represent entities. **A yellow rectangle** represents a concrete entity: a specific person, a specific horse, etc. The text inside a yellow rectangle denotes the entity type, and the value of the entity's leading properties (e.g. first name and last name of a person). **A blue rectangle** represents an entity of a given type.
-A blue 'Person' for example represents any person. **A red rectangle** represents an entity of any type (unless type constraints are defined - see later).
+A blue 'Person' for example means that in any assignment - only concrete 'Person' entities can match the pattern. **A red rectangle** represents an entity of any type (unless type constraints are defined - see later).

 A pair of entities can be connected with:

-* A horizontal **black arrow** - representing a **directional relationship**,
+* A horizontal **black arrow** - representing a **directional relationship**, or
 * A horizontal **black line** - representing either a **non-directional relationship** or a directional relationship where the direction doesn't matter, or
 * A horizontal **red line** - representing a **path** (explained later)

-Each relationship has a label which denotes the relationship's type.
+Each relationship has a label above the arrow/line that denotes the relationship's type.

+The relationship type between two entities must be valid according to the schema.
+As said before - for each relationship type, the schema defines a set of pairs of entity types for which the relationship type holds (e.g. owns(Person,Horse); owns(Person,Dragon) ).

+For every blue rectangle, red rectangle, black arrow, and black line - the query processor will look in the property graph for assignments - sets of concrete entities and relationships that match the given pattern.
+A answer to a V1 query is the union of all the assignments.

 Here are some basic patterns: